 - chemotherapy and radiotherapy together (chemoradiotherapy)

-Early cervical cancer
+Treatment for early cervical cancer

 Early cervical cancer means cancer that is only in the neck of the womb (stage 1A or 1B) or has started to grow into the top of the vagina (stage 2A).
 It can usually be cured with surgery or a combination of chemotherapy and radiotherapy (chemoradiotherapy).